pmservice/financial-performance-prediction/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/pmservice/financial-performance-prediction)

 Note that the application is fully functional only if bound to instances of the *Watson Machine Learning* and *dashDB* services, which must be done manually.
-See [instructions](#binding-services-in-bluemix).
+See the [instructions](#binding-services-in-bluemix).

 ### Manually deploying to Bluemix
-As an alternative to the button, you can manually deploy the application to Bluemix by pushing it with Cloud Foundry commands, as described in the next [section](#push-to-bluemix).
+As an alternative to the button, you can manually deploy the application to Bluemix by pushing it with Cloud Foundry commands, as described in the [next section](#push-to-bluemix).
 Manual deployment is required when you want to deploy [modified source code](#source-code-changes).
 Manual deployment consists of [pushing](#push-to-bluemix) the application to Bluemix followed by [binding](#binding-services-in-bluemix) the *Watson Machine Learning* service to the deployed application.

 ##### Pushing to Bluemix
 To push an application to Bluemix, open a shell, change to the directory of your application, and run the following: